-Flows on streams with large reservoirs such as the Assiniboine, Boyne, and Valley rivers will be sufficient to support agricultural uses this summer.
+Flows on streams with large reservoirs such as the Assiniboine, Boyne, and Valley rivers have been sufficient to support agricultural uses this summer.

-Flows and water levels on the Winnipeg River are well above normal as a result of several significant rainfall events in the Lake of the Woods and Lac Seul watersheds over the past two months.
+Flows and water levels on the Winnipeg River remain well above normal as a result of several significant rainfall events in the Lake of the Woods and Lac Seul watersheds over the summer.